Biomedical Equipment Technician

 Career Outlook

-From 2021 to 2031, job openings for medical equipment repairers are expected to grow 17 percent, which is more than three times the national average for all occupations during that time period (BLS 2022).
+From 2022 to 2032, job openings for medical equipment repairers are expected to grow 13 percent, which is more than four times the national average for all occupations during that time period, according to the US Bureau of Labor Statistics (BLS 2023).

 In addition, advancements in medical technology will continue to lead to more advanced medical equipment that will need regular service and maintenance from trained biomedical technicians.
 However, those with more education and experience will have a better time competing for jobs.